containers/quadlet/docs/Fileformat.md

 * `User=`

-  The (numeric) host uid owner for the volume.
+  The host (numeric) uid, or user name to use as owner for the volume

 * `Group=`

-  The (numeric) host gid owner for the volume.
+  The host (numeric) gid, or group name to use as group for the volume

 * `Label=`